xuanll/xUnityPicture/README.md

 ### > change log
   - 2017.3.7: add basic Fetcher.cs, using coroutine to request online pictures (case: for SLG UIAd requirement)
   - 2017.3.8: add canvasScene and add logic to add picture in an empty canvas by code
+  - 2017.3.8: add button logic - open URL to cloud platform of Smartisan